Learn and Control while Switching: with Guaranteed Stability and Sublinear Regret: Projection-based strategy

 \begin{theorem} Let the linear model (\ref{eq:dynam_by_theta}) satisfy Assumption \ref{Assumption 1} with a known $\sigma_{\omega}$.
 Assume the system at an arbitrary time $\tau_{q}$ switches to the mode $i$ and runs for the time period $t\in[\tau_q,\;\; \tau_{q+1}]$ (i.e. $q+1$'s epoch).
 Let the inherited information, which is a projection of central ellipsoid, be given by (\ref{eq:InheritedInfo}).
 Then with probability at least $1-\delta$ we have

 where

 and

-\end{theorem} The second term in the right hand side of (\ref{eq:not_normalized_radius}) is related to the inherited information from the central ellipsoid while the first term is the contribution of learning at the running epoch.
+\end{theorem} The second term in the right hand side of (\ref{eq:not_normalized_radius}) is related to the inherited information from the central ellipsoid while the first term is the contribution of learning at the running epoch. {Similarly, in the definition of $V^i_{[0,; t]}$ provided by (\ref{computation}), the term $V_{[0; \tau_{q}]}^{pi}$ is derived from inherited information, while $V^i_{[\tau_q; t]}$ represents the contribution of learning during the current running epoch.}